mvolkmann/blog/src/astro.md

 As described above, components defined in `.astro` files can include a `style` tag that defines CSS rules that are scoped to the component.

-Global styles can be defined in two ways.
+Global styles can be defined in three ways.

+The first option is to add a `link` tag to the `head` section of the HTML that refers to a CSS file.

-One way is to include a style tag in a layout source file that is used by many pages.
+The second option is to include a `<style is:global>` tag in a layout source file that is used by many pages.

-TODO: Does this need to use `<style is:global>`?
-Another way is to define a file like `global.css` in the `src` or `src/styles` directory and include it in all the page components that wish to use it as follows.
+The third option is to define a file like `global.css` in the `src` or `src/styles` directory and include it in all the page components that wish to use it as follows.

 ```ts
 import '../styles/global.css';
 ```

+TODO: Is the third option the only one that supports hot reload of the browser when styles are modified?

 ## Layouts